It’s believed that just 10 examples of the Baldwin Motion Corvette were built before production was shut down by the US Justice Department.

 The cars were made as a collaborative effort between Motion Performance and Baldwin Chevrolet between 1969 and 1971 – with some versions turning out well over 500 bhp and covering the 1/4 mile dash in the mid-11 second range.

-The Justice Department shut down production using the Clean Air Act of 1970, the case was titled “The U.S. Government Against Motion Performance” – the company didn’t have the funds to hire the big legal funds needed to fight a case against the US Government, so they reached a settlement and shut down production of their custom Corvettes.
+The Justice Department shut down production using the Clean Air Act of 1970, the case was titled “The U.S. Government Against Motion Performance” – the company didn’t have the funds to hire the big legal firms needed to fight a case against the US Government, so they reached a settlement and shut down production of their custom Corvettes.

 The Government had been cracking down on performance and tuning companies like Motion Performance for both safety and emissions reasons, triggered in part by the activism of Ralph Nader.
 This combined with the 1973 Oil Crisis led to the end of the golden era of the American muscle car.